carora2209/Extreme-Value-Statistics-/README.md

 # Practicals Extreme Value Statistics - ATHENS

-AT THE BEGINNING OF THE PRACTICAL FOR SPATIAL EXTREMES: got to the `terminal` tab and enter the following command:
+AT THE BEGINNING OF THE PRACTICAL FOR SPATIAL EXTREMES:

+- go to the `terminal` tab,
-`git lfs pull Practicals/*`
+- enter the following command `git lfs pull Practicals/*`

 ## Introduction
 You will find in this `renkulab` project all practicals and the material necessary for the course's project.